 Foreign Countries Where the USMLE is Accepted

 If you’re reading this, then I’m sure you know everything there is to know about the USMLE.
-It’s required for anyone that wants to practice medicine in the United States.
+Anyone who wants to practice medicine in the United States must complete it.

 As I’m sure you already know, the exam comes in three parts.
 Step 1 focuses on the basic principles of medicine.
 Step 2 CK will test you on your knowledge of patient care.
 Patient management comes into play in Step 3.

-However, did you know that the USMLE is accepted as an equivalent to the national medical exam in a few other countries?
+Did you know that several countries accept the USMLE as equivalent to their national medical exam?

-Read on to learn more about what you can do if you’re interested in practicing medicine outside the US.
+Keep reading to learn how you can practice medicine outside the US.

 Australia